This page provides answers to common COVID-19 questions for Montclair State University employees and supervisors.

 - Once all the documents have been received, HR/Benefits will send you an email confirmation once your submission has been reviewed or if further information is required.

 What additional measures, if any, will be required for faculty and staff with an approved exemption?

 Faculty and staff with an approved religious or medical exception from the vaccination mandate will be required to:

-- Complete either a weekly PCR COVID-19 test or a rapid COVID-19 test twice weekly on nonconsecutive days at the University’s testing center.
+- Complete either a weekly PCR COVID-19 test at the University’s testing center.

-- Masks must be worn at all times.
+- Wear a mask at all times on campus.
 You may remove your mask when seated at your workstation as long as a six feet distance can be maintained from others.